eProsima/DDS-Record-Replay/docs/rst/replaying/usage/configuration.rst

 Replay Types
 ^^^^^^^^^^^^

-By default, a |ddsreplayer| instance automatically sends all type information found in the provided MCAP file, which might be required for applications relying on :term:`Dynamic Types<DynamicTypes>`.
+By default, a |ddsreplayer| instance automatically sends all type information found in the provided input file, which might be required for applications relying on :term:`Dynamic Types<DynamicTypes>`.
 Nonetheless, a user can choose to avoid this by setting ``replay-types: false``, so only data samples are sent while their associated type information is disregarded.

 Specs Configuration